 Scott’s accusation of “contrived suspense” may have been about keeping the winners a mystery until the ceremony, which the Academy hadn’t always done before the Oscars were televised.
 The advent of TV also made it more imperative for stars to show up to get their awards, rather than stay home and collect them later like Katharine Hepburn, who skipped all 12 times she was nominated, including the four times she won.

-In 1938, Nichols’ boycott payed off, when the National Labor Relations Board certified the Screen Writers Guild as the representative of film industry writers.
+In 1938, Nichols’ boycott paid off, when the National Labor Relations Board certified the Screen Writers' Guild as the representative of film industry writers.
 Once the reason for his protest had passed, Nichols finally accepted his Oscar.